 Ramamurti did not want to damage his relationship with Ravi.
 He also did not want to compromise his Christian convictions or hinder his witness to the Lordship of Jesus in his life.
 Ramamurti vaguely remembered Paul dealing with a similar issue in one of his letters to Corinth.
 Ramamurti saw Ravi hold out the platter of food toward him, and he. . .

 As you process this case study, do not simply decide what you would do in this situation.
-Decide what you think would be the proper course of action for Ramamurti (given his beliefs and passions and life journey).
+Decide what you think would be the proper course of action for Ramamurti (given his beliefs, passions, and life journey).

 Seven steps to effective case study use

-This case study as originally written by Simon P. David, appeared in Case Studies in Missions, edited by Paul and Frances Hiebert, © Baker Book House.
-Edited and used by permission.
+This case study, as originally written by Simon P. David, appeared in Case Studies in Missions, edited by Paul and Frances Hiebert, © Baker Book House.
+Edited and used with permission.
 This case study may be reproduced only upon payment of a 35-cent per copy royalty to: Baker Book House, P.O.
 Box 6787, Grand Rapids, MI 49516 USA

 -- Howard Culbertson,